jenkinsci/acceptance-test-harness/docs/JUNIT.md

 annotate the test method with the category `@Category(SmokeTest.class)`.
 Please make sure that the overall number of smoke tests is small, e.g. not more than 10 tests.

+## Testing recent features

+Acceptance harness is designed to work against any version of Jenkins and its plugins.
+Testing for recently added feature causes false negatives when older version is used to run tests.
+To avoid that there is a way around this: use `@Since("X.Y")` to declare a version of core or `@WithPlugins("plugin@X.Y")` for plugin version.

+In code, one can use `Jenkins#getVersion()` or `Plugin.getVersion()` to implement version agnostic page objects.

 ## Marking tests for immutablility
 TODO